 We are a liturgical church, which means we have a precise way of worshipping.
 We have written prayers and specific ways of worshipping that have been passed down through the centuries.
 We believe this gives us a continuity of worship and a connection with our past.
 Consequently, we believe that, when we worship, we worship with everyone, past, present, and future, at the same time.
 We also believe that this type of service better enables us to worship God by turning us away from ourselves and toward Him.

 If you choose to worship with us, please do not worry if you are not quite sure what to do.
 Most of our parishioners came from other faiths and started out as unsure as you might be.
 And all of us understand.
-We would suggest that, the first time you worship with us, you let the service and the Holy Spirit wash over you.
+We would suggest that the first time you worship with us you let the service and the Holy Spirit wash over you.
 Sit back, relax, and enjoy the pomp, majesty, and mystery of what you are experiencing.
 And please remember what C.S.
 Lewis said about our service – it is like a dance.
 Once you know the steps, it will become second nature to you.
-We also want you to know that, in our church, all Christians who have been baptized in the Name of the Holy Trinity, and who love our Lord Jesus Christ, are welcome to receive Holy Eucharist (Holy Communion), no matter from which denomination they may have come.
+We also want you to know that in our church all Christians who have been baptized in the Name of the Holy Trinity, and who love our Lord Jesus Christ are welcome to receive the Holy Eucharist (Holy Communion).

-As Christians, we are committed to the Great Commission to spread the Gospel throughout all the world and feel our mission in our own country has become increasingly important.
-And, we see ourselves in our church as a family.
-We care for each other and are concerned about each other.
-Anonymity therefore is not an option at our Church.
+As Christians, we are committed to the Great Commission to spread the Gospel of Jesus Christ throughout the world and feel that this mission in our own country has become increasingly important.
+We are a family of believers.
+We care, and pray for each other.

-We hope you have found this helpful in your decision whether to worship with us, and we hope to see you at our next service.
+We hope you have found this helpful in your decision whether to worship with us, and we hope to see you in the future.